apitoolkit/apitoolkit-landing/docs/dashboard/endpoints/index.md

 ```=html
 <div class="callout">
   <i class="fa-regular fa-lightbulb"></i>
-  <p>When you acknowledge an endpoint or anomaly, APItoolkit understands the shape of the endpoints on your API and use that information for future anomaly detections.
-As a side effect, we then use that to trigger the <a href="/docs/dashboard/documentation/">OpenAPI spec generation</a> feature we offer and in sending you daily/weekly reports.
+  <p>When you acknowledge an endpoint or anomaly, APItoolkit understands the shape of the endpoints on your API and uses that information for future anomaly detections.
+As a side effect, we then use that to trigger the <a href="/docs/dashboard/documentation/">OpenAPI spec generation</a> feature we offer and send you daily/weekly reports.
 Hence, <b>you should acknowledge all important endpoints you want us to monitor</b>.</p>
 </div>
 ```